When you reach the end of your three years or you receive a replacement sensor, you must swap your current sensors with your new ones.

 Replace the Sensor

-After the sensors are merged, remove the old sensor and replace it with the new sensor.
+After the sensors are merged, remove the old sensor from its location and replace it with the new sensor.

 Note: After merging, remove the batteries from the old sensors.
 This prevents them from staying connected and sending duplicate data to the same sensor card on your dashboard.
 If you notice your graph fluctuating after switching to the new sensors, you may be seeing data from both the old and new sensors.
 Removing the old sensor's batteries will stop this duplicate reporting.